AllskyTeam/allsky-modules/README.md

 ## Installation

+### NOTE: These modules require version v2023.05.01_04 or later of Allsky

 This repository contains additional modules that can be used with Allsky.
 To install a module

 `Clone this repository `